 Christina Hills With Publisher Reid Tracy and Christian Mickelsen

 Several years ago, I attended a live event with Christian Mickelsen.
-Christian is a recognized authority on personal development and coaching, plus a best-selling author.
+Christian is a recognized authority on personal development and coaching, as well as a best-selling author.

 While at the live event, we had lunch with Reid Tracy, President and CEO of Hay House Publishing.
 Reid and I had a fantastic discussion about authors and their websites.